Back

 Step 1: Initial Wipe down

-Regularly cleaning cast iron Dutch ovens requires some effort.
-After each use, clean it up with a dry paper towel or dedicated cast iron cloth and then store it in a cool, dark place.
-You can also use damp sponge or paper towels to clean off any sticky residue.
-Dry it well.
+Maintaining a cast iron Dutch oven involves a bit of dedication.
+After each use, wipe it down with a dry paper towel or a specialized cast iron cloth and store it in a cool, dark location.
+For any sticky residue, a damp sponge or paper towel can be effective.
+Be sure to dry it thoroughly afterward.

 Step 2: Use Boiling Water

-Put some water into the Dutch oven so that any burnt food residues are covered.
-Bring the water to the boil, then turn off the heat setting and let the water sit for a few minutes.
+Fill the Dutch oven with water until any burnt food residues are submerged.
+Bring the water to a boil, then turn off the heat and allow the water to sit for several minutes.

 Step 3: Scrub the interior